tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 When you are finished using TileMill, you can either leave the server running and your Terminal app open, or you can just close the Terminal app window and restart it the next time with these instructions.

-<a name="useosm"></a>
-## Using OpenStreetMap (OSM) Data in TileMill
+## Using OpenStreetMap (OSM) Data in TileMill<a name="useosm"></a>

 If you want to use [OSM](https://wiki.openstreetmap.org/wiki/Main_Page) data in your TileMill projects, then you will need a Postgres database.
 If you do not need OSM data, then you are done with the installation and can skip the remaining procedures.

 In addition to Postgres, you will need the PostGIS database extension.
 You will need to initialize the database for use with OSM data.
 Finally, you will need the osm2pgsql database-loading tool.
 In the utils directory of TileMill, you will find a helper script that will take care of these steps for you.
 This script is only tested for installing from scratch.
 If you already have a Postgres database, then it is recommended that you remove it before using this script (if you don't want to use your existing Postgres database).
 Before continuing, make sure that TileMill is shutdown (see previous section).
-Then, to run this script, open your Terminal app and type:
+Finally, this process may take a long time so be patient.
+To run this script, open your Terminal app and type:

     cd ~/tilemill/utils
     ./installdb.sh